You're single. You're happy being single. You're not looking for romance—you're looking for friends. But try explaining that to the internet.

 Structure Creates Safety

-The structured nature of our events—group setting, host presence, fixed format—creates a safe space where platonic intentions are clear and respected.
+The structured nature of our events—group setting, host presence, fixed format—creates a safer space where intentions are clearer and respected.

 No Ambiguity